 Showing 1-68 of 68 items

-The Lambs Farm Farmyard will open daily March 30th through November 1, 2015.
-Come and enjoy Lambs Farm's famous Farmyard.
+The Lambs Farm Farmyard will open daily March 25th through October 30, 2016.
 Meet Miss Wiggles, the 450-pound pig with an affinity for Bavarian Crème donuts and Oreo Cookies®, and meet all of the new miniature animals, including Levi the miniature horse.
 Climb into the petting zoo with goats, sheep and lambs.
 Check out the llamas, alpacas, cows, horses, ducks and more.
 Enjoy a ride on the old-fashion carousel or the train.
 Then challenge friends and family to a round of mini golf!
 Farmyard memberships are available.
 Day passes for all activities available for $8 for adults and $12 for children 2-12.

-Kick off the holiday season and create your special memories on The Magnificent Mile in 2014!
-The BMO Harris Bank Magnificent Mile Lights Festival, the nation’s largest evening holiday celebration, jump starts the holiday season on Saturday, November 22 with a full day of family friendly activities, concerts by top musical artists and the best holiday shopping.
-The day’s excitement culminates with a grand evening parade down Michigan Avenue marshaled by Mickey Mouse and Minnie Mouse from Walt Disney World Resort in Florida, illuminating one million lights on 200 trees.
+Kick off the holiday season and create your special memories on The Magnificent Mile!
+The BMO Harris Bank Magnificent Mile Lights Festival, the nation’s largest evening holiday celebration, jump starts the holiday season with a full day of family friendly activities, concerts by top musical artists and the best holiday shopping.
+The day’s excitement culminates with a grand evening parade down Michigan Avenue illuminating one million lights on 200 trees.
 The parade concludes with a grand finale fireworks show over the Chicago River.

 The 7,500-square-foot “Model Railroad Garden: Landmarks of America” exhibition at the Chicago Botanic Garden features trains running on 1,600 feet of track, for train and garden enthusiasts to enjoy the delightful sights and sounds of the miniature trains traversing high and low through tunnels, across bridges and around buildings.